Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 -x      Set to true to use secure port 4430
 ```

-## <a name="stop_docker"></a> Stop the docker container
+## <a name="stop_docker"></a> Stop the Docker container
-The docker container can be stopped using the command below.
+The Docker container can be stopped using the command below.
 If more than one container is activate, the user will be presented with a choice of which container to stop.

 To stop the container:
 ```